 Orient Grove started out as an addendum to nearby Cooper Park, named for industrialist Peter Cooper, whose glue factory occupied the site in the 19th century.
 When Ferro’s idea for a garden began gestating back in 1996, the compact wedge was graced with nary a blade of grace and was used mainly as a dog run.

-Dog shit was the initial fuel that compelled Ferro to transform the patch of dirt across from his apartment.
+Dog shit, in fact, was the initial fuel that compelled Ferro to transform the patch of dirt across from his apartment.

-“I had had it with the dogs,” remembered Ferro, a light sweat still glistening on his forehead from recent labors, exasperation in his Harvey Keitel-adjacent voice despite the 25 years separating our conversation from his garden’s inception.
+“I had had it with the dogs,” remembered Ferro, a light sweat still glistening on his forehead from recent gardening labors; despite the 25 years separating our conversation from his garden’s inception, residual exasperation added further sharpness to his pronounced Brooklyn accent.

-“That’s where [the pet owners] used to hang their dog shit,” he added wryly, gesturing to where the northern and southern chain link fences narrow to a point.
+“That’s where [the pet owners] used to hang their dog shit,” he added, gesturing to where the northern and southern chain link fences narrow to a point.

 “The Puerto Ricans were already here when I arrived,” said Ferro.
 “But they were on the [south] side of Grand Street.
 And the Polish were to the north.”

-Not able to contain myself, I drew the obvious comparison to a certain 1950s musical with a gangland love story at its heart.
+Not able to contain myself, I made the obvious reference to a certain 1950s musical with a gangland love story at its heart.

 “Yeah, the kids used to fight against each other,” affirmed Ferro with a shrug.
 “I wasn’t a part of all that, but, yes, they had [specially-made jackets].”

 Orient Grove is bordered by several tall London Plane trees, two rows of four facing each other across the plot, their bows interlaced far above.
-They were planted there over one hundred years ago by then-residents and are protected by law, per Ferro.
+They were planted there over one hundred years ago by then-residents and are protected by law, according to Ferro.

 Those trees, which helped transform Orient Grove from just another community garden to a serene mote of calm amidst a relentlessly urban area of Brooklyn, are the garden’s only through-line from Ferro’s childhood to the present.

 They’re a mixed blessing, though.
-Because of the constant shade they give, even in winter, Ferro can only plant species that require little sunlight.
+Because of the constant shade they give, even in winter, Ferro can only plant things that don’t require a lot of sunlight.
 But he’s traded fecundity for a priceless Arcadian atmosphere and just the right amount of solar protection.

-Before Ferro could morph Orient Grove into a tranquil hideaway of blooming flowers, battles had to be fought with four separate combatants: logistics, dead soil, bureaucracy and the dogged opposition of pet owners.
+Before Ferro could morph Orient Grove into a tranquil hideaway of blooming flowers and sheltering giants, battles had to be fought with four separate combatants: logistics, dead soil, bureaucracy and the dogged opposition of pet owners.

 Ferro won the first, despite having just undergone a triple bypass, via the kind of hard labor he would have known as a farmer’s son in mid-century southern Italy.